VidhiSarkar/Blog/README.md

 # Blog
-# Steps to Start the Project
+How to run the Project

 # npm install
 # npm start